-4.4.2 What are the institutional mechanisms for maintenance and upkeep of the
+4.4.2 What are the institutional mechanisms for maintenance and upkeep of the infrastructure, facilities and equipment of the college?

 The infrastructural facilities of the college comprise building, furniture, equipment, computers, reprographic machine etc. The mechanisms for their maintenance and upkeep are as follows-